 Paste the contents of the template within the

 <subsystem xmlns="urn:jboss:domain:keycloak:1.1"> <secure-deployment name="WAR MODULE NAME.war"> <realm>demo</realm> <auth-server-url>http://localhost:8180/auth</auth-server-url> <public-client>true</public-client> <ssl-required>EXTERNAL</ssl-required> <resource>vanilla</resource> </secure-deployment> </subsystem>

 <subsystem xmlns="urn:jboss:domain:keycloak:1.1"> <secure-deployment name="vanilla.war"> ... </subsystem>

-- Go to http://localhost:8080/vanilla and click login.
-The Red Hat Single Sign-On login page opens.
-You can log in using the user you created in the Creating a New User chapter.
+- Go to http://localhost:8080/vanilla and click Login.
+When the Red Hat Single Sign-On login page opens, log in using the user you created in Creating a New User.